msalemor/azure-devops-bot-teams-aad/README.md

   - Copy the tenant id, client ID, password
   - For the scope enter: ```499b84ac-1321-427f-aa17-267ca6975798/.user_impersonation```

+## Bot Emulator Configuration

+- Configure ngrock
+  - Bypass for local addresses
+- check: ```Use a sign-in verification code for OAuthCards```

 ## Code configuration:

 In the appsettings.json enter: